Frequently Asked Questions

 Q: How do I choose a hall?
 What are the differences?

-A: All the new residence halls have basically the same layout, except for Residence Hall A, which houses the University Honors program and Carter Hall (F), which houses the Student Health Center, Counseling Center and Multi-Cultural Center.
-Halls B, C, Johnson (D) and E surround the Student Center and Halls A and Carter Hall (F) are across the street from the Student Center.
+A: All the residence halls have basically the same layout, except for Smith Hall, which houses the University Honors program and Carter Hall, which houses the Student Health Center, Counseling Center and Multi-Cultural Center.
+Halls B, Guesman, Johnson and E surround the Student Center and Halls A and Carter Hall are across the street from the Student Center.
 Many new students do not express a hall preference unless they are in the Honors program and wish to live in Honors housing, they know someone who lives in a particular hall, or they believe a certain hall is closer to a building where they have many classes.
 The services, staff and amenities are the same in all of the halls.
-See "Room and Board Fees-Suite Descriptions" page link for descriptions.

-Q: Will I get my choice of suite?
+Q: Will I get my choice of room type?

 Q: I have a condition that requires a particular type of housing or special accommodation.
 How do I make sure my needs are met?

 A: Requests for university housing accommodations are handled through our Office for Students with Disabilities (OSD).
-Before your request can be reviewed, you must complete and submit the OSD application, the University Housing Accommodation Request form, and current disability documentation that adheres to OSD Documentation Guidelines.
 Forms can be requested from OSD or downloaded from their website.
 Approved accommodations are provided on a first-come, first-served basis and all regular university housing procedures apply.
 Our accessible rooms are distributed among the suite types and located on various floors throughout the residence halls.

 Living On Campus